Sole Proprietorship vs Partnership: Everything You Need to Know

-A corporation has many ways to raise money.
-One of these is with stocks.
-It can sell stock and create new types of stocks.
+A corporation has many ways to raise money, such as selling stock and creating new types of stocks.
 Preferred stock is just one type.
-This type of stock has different profit and voting characteristics where investors are not liable personally for any of the corporation’s debts.
+This type of stock has different profit and voting characteristics where investors are not liable personally for any of the corporation's debts.

 Partnerships and sole proprietorships don't cost as much as corporations do to establish and maintain.
 With sole proprietors and partnerships, there are yearly state fees, filing fees, and formation fees.
 The cost of corporations are offset by insurance costs that are lower.

 Sole Proprietors and Partners are not Liable for Unemployment Insurance

 There are also differences when it comes to unemployment insurance.
 Partners and sole proprietors do not have to pay this type of insurance tax while the corporation's shareholder-employee must pay this tax which is based on salary.
 Currently, this tax is figured by calculating 6.2 percent based on the initial $7,000 received of income.
 The maximum is $434 for each employee.
 If any other state unemployment taxes are paid, a 5.4 percent credit will lower the rate to .8 percent.
 The maximum per employee is $56.00 per year.